 Kids with ADHD might have a tough time controlling their behavior and get into trouble more.
 This can make it hard to do things like pay attention in class or get along with others.

 ADHD stands for attention deficit hyperactivity disorder.
-That's the medical term for difficulties with attention and self-control that can make kids fidget and move a lot.
+That's the medical term for problems with attention and self-control that can make kids fidget and move a lot.

 Kids with ADHD might: